heathharrelson/blog/content/posts/raspberry-pi-cluster-kubeadm.md

 Events:                   <none>
 ```

-Should now be able to send a curl request (or use browser) to that port on any node and get a response.
+You should now be able to send an HTTP request to that port on any node and get a response.

 ```
 # Note: This is from a node *outside* the cluster, so uses the wlan0 address